 The Education Division of WCS offers a variety of learning experiences for teachers; throughout the year, on weekends and during school breaks.
 Whether on-site at one of our five WCS parks across the City, online from the comfort of your home, or through our partnerships, teachers can earn credit as they learn how to connect to wild nature.

 Learning is an adventure when you enroll in one of Prospect Park Zoo’s education programs.
-Bring your class to us, or we’ll come to your school for a pre-visit program guaranteed to make your educational experience richer.
 We offer a wide range of programs to enhance science curricula and educate and inspire diverse communities so they come to appreciate the wonders of wildlife and wild places.

 The Education Division of the Wildlife Conservation Society has developed award-winning educational materials for teachers of grades K–12.
 These materials use the motivating power of wildlife to bring science alive in your classroom and integrate visits to zoos, aquariums, and parks into your curriculum